A composition between risk and deviation measures: Main results

-We now turn the focus to our main contribution.
+We now turn the focus to our main contribution, the proposed approach for combination of risk and deviation measures.
 We initially prove interesting results that relate Monotonicity and Lower Range Dominance axioms to Limitedness.
 Based on these and the previously exposed results, we are able to prove our main theorem.
 The results can be extended to the convex and co-monotone coherent cases.

-\begin{Pro} Let $\rho : L^{p}\rightarrow\mathbb{R}$ and $\mathcal{D} : L^{p}\rightarrow\mathbb{R}_{+}$.Then:
+\begin{Pro} Let $\rho : L^{p}\rightarrow\mathbb{R}\cup\{\infty\}$ and $\mathcal{D} : L^{p}\rightarrow\mathbb{R}_{+}\cup\{\infty\}$.Then:

 \begin{enumerate} \item If $\rho$ fulfills Sub-additivity (Convexity) and Limitedness, then it possesses Monotonicity. \item If $\rho$ fulfills Translation Invariance and Monotonicity, then it possesses Limitedness. \item if $\rho+\mathcal{D}$ is a coherent (convex) risk measure, then $\mathcal{D}$ possesses Lower Range Dominance. \end{enumerate}